 I have released all of your wedding images for viewing!
 You can see all the pictures by clicking on the link below

-Email templates which are already created to send to clients can help you decrease your workflow time tremendously.
-Take advantage of the other 44 templates we offer in our Email Templates for Wedding Photographers!
+Are you interested in getting 44 more email templates for free?
+Email templates can help you decrease your workflow time tremendously – take advantage of the 49 templates we offer in our Email Templates for Wedding Photographers!